 Although the police power has never lent itself to easy definition, the 1851 case of Commonwealth v.
 Alger serves as an important touchstone.
-The case pitted the rights of riparian landowner Curtis Alger to construct a wharf on his Boston Harbor property against "the just powers of the legislature to limit, control, or regulate the exercise ... of [those] rights."
-The court's opinion upholding the challenged regulation was written by Massachusetts Chief Justice Lemuel Shaw, the leading common law jurist of the era.
-Chief Justice Shaw's description of the state police power is particularly illuminating with respect to the "common law protections of life, liberty and property" that, in Epstein's view, served as the fundamental measure of individual rights during the 150-year heyday of classical liberal constitutionalism.
-"All property in this commonwealth," Shaw explained, "is derived directly or indirectly from the government, and held subject to those general regulations, which are necessary to the common good and general welfare."30 By virtue of the state's "dominion and sovereignty" over its lands, he continued, "[r]ights of property, like all other social and conventional rights, are subject to such reasonable limitations in their enjoyment . . . as the legislature . . . may think necessary and expedient." $3^{1}$ These are not the property rights of classical liberal lore-natural, pre-social rights protected against all but the most essential governmental encroachment by a strong judicial "presumption of error."
-To the contrary, Alger's "vested interest in the soil"-a fee simple absolute, in the language of the common law-was a "social and conventional right[]," the meaning and scope of which were necessarily fluid and relative, subject to evolving voluntarism, or anti-statism."
-William J. Novak, The Myth of the "Weak" American State, 113 AM.
-HIST.
-REV. 752, 760 (2008).
-He writes:
+26 The case pitted the rights of riparian landowner Curtis Alger to construct a wharf on his Boston Harbor property against "the just powers of the legislature to limit, control, or regulate the exercise . . . of [those] rights."27 The court's opinion upholding the challenged regulation was written by Massachusetts Chief Justice Lemuel Shaw, the leading common law jurist of the era.28 Chief Justice Shaw's description of the state police power is particularly illuminating with respect to the "common law protections of life, liberty and property" that, in Epstein's view, served as the fundamental measure of individual rights during the 150-year heyday of classical liberal constitutionalism.29 "All property in this commonwealth," Shaw explained, "is derived directly or indirectly from the government, and held subject to those general regulations, which are necessary to the common good and general welfare."30 By virtue of the state's "dominion and sovereignty" over its lands, he continued, "Irlights of property, like all other social and conventional rights, are subject to such reasonable limitations in their enjoyment . . . as the legislature . . . may think necessary and expedient."31 These are not the property rights of classical liberal lore-natural, pre-social rights protected against all but the most essential governmental encroachment by a strong judicial "presumption of error."
+To the contrary, Alger's "vested interest in the soil"-a fee simple absolute, in the language of the common law-was a "social and conventional right[]," the meaning and scope of which were necessarily fluid and relative, subject to evolving legislative conceptions of the "common good" and of regulatory expediency.32